 Many quantitative reasoning courses are taught through the departments of Mathematics, Statistics and Data Science, Computer Science, and Economics, and the academic programs in engineering.
 Such courses may also be found throughout the curriculum, including in the humanities and social sciences.

-The ability to write well is one of the hallmarks of a liberal arts education and is indispensable to advanced research in most disciplines.
+The ability to write well is one of the hallmarks of a liberally educated person and is indispensable to advanced research in most disciplines.
 As students strengthen their writing skills, they develop intellectual practices that distinguish active from passive learners.

 The English department in particular offers many courses that focus on writing clearly and cogently, and courses in other departments stress writing skills within the context of their disciplines.
-Over 450 courses, spanning approximately 50 different academic programs, give special attention to writing.
+Hundreds of courses, spanning most academic programs, give special attention to writing.
 Such courses, designated WR, do not necessarily require more writing than other courses; rather, they provide more help with writing assignments.
 Some characteristics of WR courses include writing to discover ideas, learning from model essays, detailed feedback, and reviewing writing in small groups.
 Note that credit toward the writing requirement cannot be earned in courses in creative writing (specifically poetry, fiction, and playwriting), nor in courses conducted in a language other than English.